spieswl/webrtc-tablet-perception/README.md

 # webrtc-perception - v0.0.0

 `webrtc-perception` can be though of as a "metapackage" which includes several, work-in-progress code bundles that seek to leverage WebRTC to facilitate computational photography, photogrammetry, and modeling tasks.
-This project is
+This project is under heavy development, and things will change and break at irregular intervals (as the developers' time is split between this and other active projects in the lab). ***For now, your mileage may vary!***

 ## Architecture